Intent Laundering: AI Safety Datasets Are Not What They Seem: Conclusion

 \section{Conclusion}

-We systematically studied the quality of two widely used AI safety datasets: AdvBench and HarmBench.
-We first analyzed these datasets \textit{in isolation}, without using any models.
-This analysis revealed that these datasets do not faithfully approximate real-world adversarial behavior due to their overreliance on \textit{triggering cues}: expressions with overt negative/sensitive connotations designed to trigger safety mechanisms artificially.
+We systematically studied the quality of two widely used AI safety datasets on adversarial behavior: AdvBench and HarmBench.
+We first analyzed these datasets \textit{in isolation}, without involving any models.
+This analysis revealed that they do not faithfully approximate real-world adversarial behavior due to their overreliance on \textit{triggering cues}: expressions with overt negative/sensitive connotations designed to trigger safety mechanisms artificially.
 Motivated by this finding, we investigated what these datasets actually measure \textit{in practice} when triggering cues are present, and whether their conclusions about model safety still hold when such cues are removed.
 To this end, we introduced \textit{intent laundering}: a procedure that removes triggering cues from attacks (data points) while strictly preserving their malicious intent and all relevant details.
-We showed that prior safety conclusions do \textit{not} hold once triggering cues are removed, and that the observed safety performance is largely driven by the \textit{presence} of triggering cues rather than by the underlying safety risks.
-We further showed that intent laundering can be used as a powerful jailbreaking technique, achieving high attack success rates from 90\% to over 98\%.
-Overall, our findings unveiled a critical gap between how model safety is evaluated and how real-world adversarial behavior occurs.
+Across 10 models, including those reported as among the safest (e.g., Gemini~3 Pro and Claude Sonnet~3.7/4), we showed that prior safety conclusions do \textit{not} hold once triggering cues are removed, and that the observed safety performance is largely driven by the \textit{presence of triggering cues} rather than by the underlying safety risks.
+These findings also generalize to StrongREJECT, a dataset outside the design of intent laundering.
+We further showed that intent laundering can serve as a powerful jailbreaking technique, achieving attack success rates ranging from 90.00\% to 100.00\%.
+Overall, our findings unveil a critical gap between how model safety is evaluated and how real-world adversarial behavior occurs, and suggest that the safety alignment built on these evaluations inherits the same weakness.
 Based on this, we conclude that (1) safety evaluations must evolve to capture adversarial behavior more realistically, and (2) current safety alignment efforts are still far from robust against real-world threats.